Lulzx/ouroboros/README.md

 1. **Exhaustive enumeration reveals ground truth**: By testing all small circuits, we discovered exactly what patterns work for each phenotype.

-2. **Template-based generation achieves near-perfect accuracy**: Using only verified topologies guarantees correctness while maintaining diversity through gene assignment.
+2. **Template-based generation is a practical workaround**: Sampling from pre-verified topologies guarantees correctness but is not learned generalization - it's database lookup with combinatorial gene assignment.

 3. **Neural models plateau at ~50% accuracy**: Even with expert iteration and GRPO, neural models struggle with phenotypes requiring specific topological structures.
 This is a fundamental limitation: neural models learn smooth distributions that assign probability mass to invalid structures.